Mehmet Mehdi Eker

-Mehmet Mehdi Eker is a Turkish politician who served as the Minister of Food, Agriculture and Livestock of Turkey from 2005 until 2015.
+Mehmet Mehdi Eker is a Kurdish-Turkish politician who served as the Minister of Food, Agriculture and Livestock of Turkey from 2005 until 2015.
 He was elected a Member of Parliament for the electoral district of Diyarbakır for Democratic People's Party in 2002.
 He was re-elected in 2007 and 2011 for the Justice and Development Party (AKP).
 He was again elected as an MP in 2018.

 A veterinarian and agro-economist he had a career as a civil servant in the ministry of agriculture before entering politics at the age of 46.

 As minister of Agriculture he has had to deal with issues including: